 Grading will be according to the Dalhousie University standard grading scale.
 A grade will be given for SCIE 4701 only after SCIE 4702 is completed.
-The same grade will be assigned for both SCIE 4701 and 4702.
+The same grade will be assigned for both SCIE 4701 and 4702, reflecting your work over both terms.

+% of

-Component % of final grade
+Component final grade

 Attendance 10

 Meet and Greets 5

 Self-Assessments 5

 Peer Assessment 5

 Design Sprint Project 15

 Case/Guest Discussions 15

 Weekly Update Presentations 20

 Final Lessons Learned Presentation 25